 Greetings from www.slangcity.com!

-Slang of the Week: blue light special (noun phrase)
+Slang of the Week: put lipstick on a pig (verb phrase)

 to wrap something inferior in an attractive, superficial package to hide its flaws

 Arnie’s Used Car Emporium was having financial difficulties until they discovered you could put lipstick on a pig.
 A new paint job was usually enough to fool customers into buying a lemon.

 “But you know when you put lipstick on a pig, at the end of the day, it's still a pig.”

 If you’ve been following the US presidential race, you might be surprised to see John McCain’s name after that quote.
 Barack Obama has criticized this week for using it in a speech in Virginia.

 Obama said of McCain’s campaign platform.
 “I guess his whole angle is, ‘Watch out, George Bush, except for economic policy, health-care policy, tax policy, education policy, foreign policy, and Karl Rove-style politics.
 We're really gonna shake things up in Washington.’”

 “That's not change.” he continued, “That's just calling some -- the same thing, something different.
 But you know, you can -- you know, you can put lipstick on a pig; it's still a pig.”